Shankaracharya Swami Shantanand Saraswati

 Shankarcharya Swami Brahmanand Saraswati initiated him as sannyasi (swami) in January 1951.

-Installed as a Shankaracharya of Jyotir Math on 12th June 1953 at Brahma Niwas, Sigra, Varanasi.
+Installed as a Shankaracharya of Jyotir Math on 12th June 1953 at Shri Brahma Niwas ashram, Sigra, Varanasi.

 His guru's parampara is of the Sringeri Peeth.